 - Focus on personal goals, interest in pursuing an Administrative Fellowship, and your specific interest in the Wake Forest Baptist Health Fellowship Program

-Please submit all application materials by 5 pm September 26, 2018.
-Incomplete applications will not be accepted.
+Please submit all application materials by October 2nd, 2019.
+Incomplete or late applications will not be accepted.

 To be considered for an Administrative Fellowship, an applicant must meet the following eligibility requirements:

 - Possess a MHA, MBA, MPH or equivalent degree from a Commission on Accreditation of Healthcare Management Education (CAHME), Council on Education for Public Health (CEPH), or an Association to Advance Collegiate Schools of Business (AACSB) accredited program, or be enrolled in a graduate program that will award same upon completion of the Administrative Fellowship.

 - Is a U.S. Citizen or possess a work permit that will be valid through duration of the Fellowship.

 - Is able to demonstrate:

 - A fit with the organizational mission and culture of Wake Forest Baptist Medical Center